 The company spokesperson is the one and only person in the organisation who will deal with the media and provide screened information to outsiders.
 The only exception is the emergency controller at the scene, who can give preliminary, concise information if the situation demands.

 Emergency response team

 The emergency response team can be organised as a single team, but it is recommended that it be divided into:

 - Mechanical team

-- SCBA/Gas leak response team (SCBA:self contained breathing apparatus)
+- Emergency response team

 - First aid team